coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 Appraising a rare or exotic item requires a successful check against DC 15, 20, or higher.
-If the check is successful, you estimate the value correctly; failure means you cannot estimate the item's value.
+If the check is successful, you estimate the value correctly; failure means you cannot estimate the item’s value.

 A magnifying glass gives you a +2 circumstance bonus on Appraise checks involving any item that is small or highly detailed, such as a gem.
-A merchant's scale gives you a +2 circumstance bonus on Appraise checks involving any items that are valued by weight, including anything made of precious metals.
+A merchant’s scale gives you a +2 circumstance bonus on Appraise checks involving any items that are valued by weight, including anything made of precious metals.